hist3907b-winter2015/module4-holes/exercises.md

 # Introduction

 There are *many* different tools and approaches you could use to visualize your data, both as a preliminary pass to spot the holes and also for more formal analysis.
 In which case, for this module, I would like you to select two of these exercises which seem most germane for your own research project.
 You are welcome to work through more of them, of course, but I want the exercises to move your own research forward.
-Some of these I wrote; some are adapted from [The Macroscope](http://themacroscope.org); others are adapted or used holus-bolus from scholars like [Miriam Posner](http://miriamposner.com/blog/) and [Fred Gibbs](http://fredgibbs.net/).
+Some of these I wrote; some are adapted from [The Macroscope](http://themacroscope.org); others are adapted or used holus-bolus from scholars like [Miriam Posner](http://miriamposner.com/blog/), [Fred Gibbs](http://fredgibbs.net/), and [Heather Froehlich](http://hfroehli.ch/) (and I'm grateful that they shared their materials!)

 | Texts        | Networks         | Maps  | Charts |